Pranav-Goel/pranav-goel.github.io/_pages/about.md

 Previously on 'Latest'
 ======

+**September 2024** Presented "Exploring the Interaction of Trust in Science and Vaccine Hesitancy" and "Introduction to National Internet Observatory" at the Trust and Safety Research Conference 2024.

+**July 2024** Presented "Introduction to National Internet Observatory" and "Revealing the Localness of News Domains through Sharing Patterns on Social Media" at IC2S2 2024.

+**June 2024** Presented ["Introduction to National Internet Observatory"](https://workshop-proceedings.icwsm.org/pdf/2024_73.pdf) at the ICWSM 2024 Data Challenge.

+**March 2024** Presented "Locating the Asymmetry in Information Flow between Local and National Media on Transgender Discourses" at the Local Journalism Researchers Workshop 2024.

+**March 2024** Presented "Revealing the Localness of News Domains through Sharing Patterns on Social Media" at the Local Journalism Researchers Workshop 2024.

+**January 2024** Our work "Improving the TENOR of Labeling: Re-evaluating Topic Models for Content Analysis" got accepted at EACL 2024 (preprint: [https://arxiv.org/pdf/2401.16348.pdf](https://arxiv.org/pdf/2401.16348.pdf))

 **December 2023** Our work "Inequalities in Online Representation: Who Follows Their Own Member of Congress on Twitter?" got accepted at Journal of Quantitative Description (JQD) ([https://journalqd.org/article/view/4100](https://journalqd.org/article/view/4100)) and received the Information Technology and Politics (ITP) Best Paper Award 2023 by the American Political Science Association (APSA).